rafiberlin/sose21-pm-language-and-vision-g1/README.md

 `./pretrained/vqa/lxmert/`

-Download the vqa model under `pretrained/vqa/lxmert/` from https://drive.google.com/file/d/1KWApviWWF3qCeXhMgSzPpPHd8JUwZEQN/view?usp=sharing, and unpack the content with `tar xvf vqa.tar.gz`, you should end up with  `./pretrained/vqa/lxmert/vqa/epoch3.pkl`.
+Download the vqa model under `pretrained/vqa/lxmert/` from https://drive.google.com/file/d/1SCqFSLRaIwZD5AdTTkWKs6qhvHfjrIy9/view?usp=sharing, and unpack the content with `tar xvf vqa.tar.gz`, you should end up with  `./pretrained/vqa/lxmert/vqa/epoch1.pkl`.

-Download the gqa model under `pretrained/vqa/lxmert/` https://drive.google.com/file/d/1r15rAqsHxwbhyvwlZkI1dZ7T1LsTlUlL/view?usp=sharing, and unpack the content with `tar xvf gqa.tar.gz`, you should end up with  `./pretrained/vqa/lxmert/gqa/epoch3.pkl`
+Download the gqa model under `pretrained/vqa/lxmert/` from https://drive.google.com/file/d/1FHXernav2TNDl8txss4ATV0gPuaUQSEe/view?usp=sharing unpack the content with `tar xvf gqa.tar.gz`, you should end up with  `./pretrained/vqa/lxmert/gqa/epoch3.pkl`

 If you want to use the fine-tuned model on GQA, you need to adjust the configuration keys under "vqa", "lxmert" as
 follow:
 "model" : "gqa"
-"fine_tuning" : "model_file" : "lxmert_gqa_epoch3.pkl"
+"fine_tuning" : "model_file" : "epoch1.pkl"
 "fine_tuning" : "use_pretrained": true

 For the fine-tuned model on VQA, change the configuration similarly:

 "model" : "vqa"
-"fine_tuning" : "model_file" : "lxmert_vqa_epoch3.pkl"
+"fine_tuning" : "model_file" : "epoch1.pkl"
 "fine_tuning" : "use_pretrained": true

 Setting "fine_tuning" : "use_pretrained": false will allow to use the models as provided by Huggingface.

+Note: these a fine tuned model for 3 epochs but their performance on the VQA 2.0 task is much worse...

+VQA Fine tuned 3 epochs: https://drive.google.com/file/d/1KWApviWWF3qCeXhMgSzPpPHd8JUwZEQN/view?usp=sharing

+GQA Fine tuned 3 epochs:  https://drive.google.com/file/d/1r15rAqsHxwbhyvwlZkI1dZ7T1LsTlUlL/view?usp=sharing

 ### Evaluation on the official VQA metrics